 One of the crucial variables Chen studied was the Brown Adipose Tissue (BAT).
 In the 1970s, several autopsies showed unusual amounts of samples suggesting that it was possible for adults to maintain a reserve of BAT.

 In 2004, Jan Nedergaard and his wife, Mrs. Barbara Cabbon discovered unexpected evidence of active brown adipose tissue in adults.
 While conducting PET scans for some tumors at Stockholm University, radiologists noticed mysterious dark spots in cancer patients’ necks.
-Normally, this would be classified as areas of elevated glucose uptake, but they were irregularly shaped and could not be classified as a tumor.
+Normally, these would be classified as areas of elevated glucose uptake, but they were irregularly shaped and could not be classified as a tumor.
 They then concluded that these dark spots were BAT in adult humans.

 Ice Barrels for Cold Thermogenesis